hdc-arizona/roundtrip/README.md

 If you have already [tried out](#Try-It-Out) roundtrip and are intrested in making your own magic-function exposed visualizations the following guide will help you get started.

+#### Setup
-1) Install Roundtrip:
+Install Roundtrip:
 ```bash
 pip install roundtrip
 ```

-2) Create a directory to host your visualization files:
+Create a directory to host your visualization files:
 ```bash
 mkdir rt_tutorial
 cd rt_tutorial
 ```

-3) Inside of this directory create:
+Inside of this directory create:
   1) A python file which will host the visualization's magic functions
   2) An html file which will be used as a template or stub for our javascript code to manipulate
 ```bash
 touch rt_templ.html rt_vis.py
 ```
+#### HTML

-4) We will begin by modifying `rt_templ.html`.
+We will begin by modifying `rt_templ.html`.
 Using your text editor of choice, insert the following html code into our template.
 ```html
 <body>
   <h1>I was loaded by Roundtrip.</h1>
 </body>
 ```

+#### Making a visualization loader
-5) Now open `rt_vis.py` in your favorite text editor.
+Now open `rt_vis.py` in your favorite text editor.

   Inside of `rt_vis.py` we are going to import the following lines of code